TomonobuHayakawa/spresense/examples/dnnrt_lenet/README.txt

 ```
 SYNOPSIS
-       dnnrt_lenet [nnb] [pgm]
+       dnnrt_lenet [-s] [nnb] [pgm]

 DESCRIPTION
-       dnnrt_lenet instantiates a neural network defined by nnb,
+       dnnrt_lenet instantiates a neural network
+       defined by nnb (default value: /mnt/sd0/lenet-5/model/lenet-5.nnb),
-       and feeds an pgm image into it.
-Default values of nnb and pgm
+       and feeds an image of pgm (default value: /mnt/sd0/lenet-5/data/0.pgm).

-       are `/mnt/sd0/lenet-5/model/lenet-5.nnb` and
-       `/mnt/sd0/lenet-5/data/0.pgm`, respectively.
+OPTIONS
+       -s: skip image normalization before feeding into the network.
+           if no -s option is given, image data is divided by 255.0.
 ```

 ### expected output:

-`dnnrt_lenet` prints a 1D-array which `lenet-5.nnb` outputs.
+`dnnrt_lenet` prints a 1D-array which `lenet-5.nnb` outputs as `output[0-9]`.
-If classification succeeds, an element which it's index correspond to an image filename should be the largest.
-For example, if `lenet-5/data/3.pgm` is given into `lenet-5.nnb`, you can expect output like below:
+Users are supposed to have a slight different interpretation about this `output[0-9]`
+depending on which tool -- NNC or NNabla -- was used in training.
+Expected usage of `dnnrt_lenet` differs as well like below.

+### Neural Network Console:

+For example, execute `dnnrt_lenet` like below if you give `lenet-5.nnb` derived from NNC.
+Then, you can refer to `output[0-9]` as probabilities that each digit is drawn.
+In this example, since you feed `3.pgm`, the corresponding `output[3]` should be almost 1.0.

 ```
 nsh> dnnrt_lenet /mnt/sd0/lenet-5/model/lenet-5.nnb /mnt/sd0/lenet-5/data/3.pgm
 load nnb file: /mnt/sd0/lenet-5/model/lenet-5.nnb
 load pnm image: /mnt/sd0/lenet-5/data/3.pgm # 3 is hand-written
+normalization: divide image data by 255.0 # normalization is done in the application-side
 ...
 start dnn_runtime_forward()
 output[0]=0.000000